Can Orthodox Christians Have Tattoos Or Body Piercings?

 If I have tattoos, should I cover them, or should I have them removed?

-You can absolutely cover your tattoos with appropriate clothing, like long skirts or slacks, shawls, long-sleeved blouses, etc. Ultimately, you should strive to have them removed completely.
-If you have a great number of tattoos, begin with those that are in areas that are difficult to cover with your clothing.
+Yes, you should cover them with appropriate clothing.
+The ideal would be to have them removed completely.
+If you have a great number of tattoos, begin with those in areas that are difficult to cover with your clothing.
 That may be a sustainable way for you to remove them gradually without putting too much stress on your finances.

 Orthodox Christians should not get tattoos or piercings

-To sum up, while there are no official doctrines prohibiting tattoos and/or piercings, our Lord commanded the ancient Israelites not to engage in this pagan practice.
-As Orthodox Christians, we should keep in mind that our bodies are not ours.
+To sum up, while there are no official doctrines prohibiting tattoos and/or piercings for Orthodox Christians, our Lord commanded the ancient Israelites not to engage in this pagan practice.
+We must remember that our bodies are not ours.
 They are temples of the Holy Spirit we should treat with the utmost care and respect.
-If you already happen to have tattoos or piercings, this will not prevent you from becoming a Christian, so long as you repent and work to change your life.
+If you already happen to have tattoos or piercings, this will not prevent you from becoming an Orthodox Christian, so long as you repent and work to change your life.

 Read More: Why The Orthodox Church Does Not Allow Cremation